 Please see our Services and events page to find out about the services we currently hold.

-In normal times, our beautiful historic 15th Century church at St. Neots is open from 9am to 5pm daily, while Eynesbury Church, four minutes’ walk away, is open on many days.
+Our beautiful historic 15th Century church at St. Neots is open from 9am to 5pm daily, while Eynesbury Church, four minutes’ walk away, is open on some days.

 Under COVID19 restrictions, as the days shorten and the weather gets colder, we are, unfortunately, no longer able to keep St Neots Parish Church staffed to be open for private prayer.
 We hope the time will come soon when we can open for prayer and visitors again.